The Danish blocking system

 2. Instead of the website, the user sees a page with a large red STOP button.

-The National Police Cyber Crime Center (NC3 – part of the Danish National Police) sends information to Internet providers on a daily basis about new illegal images involving abuse.
+The National Police Cyber Crime Center (NC3 – part of the Danish National Police) sends information to Internet providers on a daily basis about new illegal material involving abuse.
 This information is sent via an automatic, secured system.

 Your report makes a difference